 When it comes time to translate eLearning courses, there’s more to deal with than simply getting translators with voice talents such as a few French or Arabic voice over professionals to localize the text and multimedia content.

-Some of the challenges that can arise include: how to coordinate all of the technical and linguistic skills (and specialists) required, integrating languages not supported by some authoring software, formatting foreign scripts and characters, as well as syncing audio localization with video content, which can also be an issue with video games, exemplified by Japanese video translation in the gaming industry.
+Some of the challenges that can arise include: how to coordinate all of the required technical and linguistic skills (and specialists), integrating unsupported languages by some authoring software, formatting foreign scripts and characters, as well as syncing audio localization with video content, which can also be an issue with video games, exemplified by Japanese video translation in the gaming industry.

 Translation project managers pulling eLearning localization projects together also have to deal with how to match translated audio with the appropriate graphics, video clips or questions and answers (for tests and quizzes) in an eLearning course.
 And then there’s always the job of proofing and testing the various media components, making sure they all come together as a seamless digital whole, from start to finish, for each language and each locale.